ing-MARWA/EagleVision/pizza_monitor_architecture.md

 **Responsibilities**:
 - Monitor `./videos` directory for video files
 - Read videos frame-by-frame
-- Skip frames based on FPS configuration (default: 5 FPS)
+- Skip frames based on FPS configuration
-- Encode frames to JPEG (80% quality)
+- Encode frames to JPEG
 - Publish to RabbitMQ for processing
 - Save frame temporarily to disk for reference